wesleyara/need-water-desktop/README.md

 # :page_facing_up: License

-electron-vite-template is a open source project licensed as [MIT](LICENSE).
+need-water-desktop is a open source project licensed as [MIT](LICENSE).

 # 🚨 Be aware